Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Results and Analysis

-In the tasks without AS (Task A, D, F, and H), we performed the rmANOVA test to compare the effects of the experimental conditions of the tasks on the team performance.
-Fig. \ref{fig:drl_validation_exp} shows the distribution of team performance on Task A, D, F, and H. The rmANOVA results showed that there was a statistically significant difference, which means that the difference between the averages of all four tasks is statistically significant ($F(3, 60)$=2.2139, $p < .1$).
+In the tasks without AS (Task A, D, F, and H), we performed the rmANOVA test with significance level of $\alpha$ to $.10$ to compare the effects of the experimental conditions of the tasks on the team performance.
+Fig. \ref{fig:drl_validation_exp} shows the distribution of team performance on Task A, D, F, and H. The rmANOVA results showed there are significant effects on team performances based on the conditions ($F(3, 60)$ = 2.2139, $p$ = .0995, $\eta_{p}^{2}$ = .0813).
 The mean of Task A is 0.9564, the mean of Task D is 0.9645, Task F is 1.048, and Task H is 1.03.
-Thus, we can conclude that workload allocation methods without AS should consider applying the objective operator's cognitive workload (e.g., PS) to maximize the team performance.
+Thus, we can conclude that workload allocation methods without AS should consider applying the objective operator's CWL (e.g., PS) to maximize the team performance.

-We performed an rmANOVA test to compare the effects of the experimental conditions of Task A and B on the team performance.
-Fig. \ref{fig:comparison_a_b} shows the distribution of team performance on both tasks.
-The rmANOVA revealed no statistically significant difference between the two tasks ($F(1, 30)$=1.596, $p=0.2258$), indicating that the difference between their averages is not enough to be statistically significant.
-However, we observed that Task B resulted in higher team performance than Than A.
+We performed the rmANOVA test to compare the effects of the experimental conditions of Task A and B on the team performance.
+Fig. \ref*{fig:comparison_a_b} on Appendix \ref*{apx:figures} shows the distribution of team performance on both tasks.
+The rmANOVA revealed no statistically significant difference between the two tasks ($F(1, 30)$ = 1.5959, $p$ = .2258, $\eta_{p}^{2}$ = .0640).
+Therefore, we can conclude that there is no difference between the task allocation based on the operator's capability (Task B) and the counterbalanced task allocation (Task A).